Taban Sharifah Aate: Early life and education

-Aate is a grand daughter of former Ugandan leader president Idi Amin Dada and daughter to Taban Amin who had launched a rebellion against government after his father Amin was ousted out of power but was later offered Amnesty by the Museveni government.
+Aate is the grand daughter of former Ugandan president Idi Amin Dada.
+Her father is Taban Amin, who launched a rebellion against the government after his father was removed from power but was later offered Amnesty by the Museveni government.

 Despite the prior bad blood between the families of Amin, and Museveni, Aate was able to study on state house scholarship offered by president Museveni and views him as a father figure.

 Aate is now a member of the National Resistance Movement on whose ticket she rode to get to Parliament.
 She won with 44,616 votes against Ariye Eunice Owinyi's 4,937 votes.

-Her brother Taban Idi Amin was former MP Kibanda county Kiryandongo district on the NRM ticket.
+Her brother Taban Idi Amin was a former MP for Kibanda County in Kiryandongo District on the NRM ticket.

 Career

 In the parliament of Uganda, Aate serves on the committee on Education and sports.